Sunday April 29, 2024

 HICCUP #3

-The final mishap didn’t occur until moments before I was ready to board the plan.
+The final mishap didn’t occur until moments before I was ready to board the plane.
 I’d book a longer connection in DFW to avoid missing my flight to Europe.
-This meant I had a 5-hour layover in Dallas, which I spent walking the entire length of the A, B, C, D terminals just to burn time.
-About 90 minutes before my flight though, I decided to sit down and log into the airport WiFi so I could load an eSIM to my phone.
+This meant I had a 5-hour layover in Dallas, which I spent walking the entire length of the A, B, C, D terminals to burn time.
+About 90 minutes before my flight, I decided to sit down and log in to the airport WiFi so I could load an eSIM onto my phone.

-I am not tech savvy.
+I am not tech-savvy.
 I freely admit that.
-And this was the first time I tried to load an eSIM on my phone.
-But I purchased an unlocked iPhone last year so I could use it during my interntional travels – keeping my US-based Verizon SIM card as my primary eSIM, and adding an Airalo eSIM for my European data needs.
+This was the first time I had tried to load an eSIM onto my phone.
+But I purchased an unlocked iPhone last year so I could use it during my international travels, keeping my US-based Verizon SIM card as my primary eSIM, and adding an Airalo eSIM for my European data needs.

-Despite watching a step-by-step “how to” video on the airport Wifi though, I still think I managed messed it up.
-Suddenly my phone showed no bars.
-Then the SOS/satellite symbol popped up as if I was out of cell range.
-So now I worry I may have even accidentally erased my primary (Verizon) eSIM in the process of trying to load my overseas eSIM.
+Despite watching a step-by-step “how-to” video on the airport Wifi, I think I managed to mess it up.
+Suddenly, my phone showed no cell service bars.
+I was still sitting in the DFW airport.
+I hadn’t activated the new eSIM yet.
+However, the SOS/satellite symbol appeared as if I were out of cell range.
+Did I accidentally erase my primary eSIM while trying to load my overseas eSIM.
+Why did I have no service?

-I double checked three time that I was still supposedly using my US SIM card and not the overseas (data only) one.
+I double-checked three times that I was still using my US SIM card and not the overseas (data-only) one.
 Yes, I was.
-But my phone wasn’t showing any bars still.
-Had I really just erased my SIM card??
-I turned my phone on and off, thinking maybe it needed to reset.
+However, my phone still wasn’t showing any bars.
+I turned my phone on and off, thinking it needed to reset.
 But still no dice.

-I can’t be 100% certain what the problem might be though because while I was trying to troubleshoot the issue on the airport Wifi, my flight started boarding.
+I can’t be 100% certain what the problem might be, though, because my flight started boarding while I was trying to troubleshoot the issue on the airport Wifi.

 I guess I wouldn’t know for sure if either eSIM was working properly until my plane landed in Madrid in 9.5+ hours.
 Fingers crossed that I didn’t just shoot myself in the foot while trying to make my life easier.